dongqi-DQ/WRF4PALM/README.md

 ## Note:
 - The scripts may only work on Python 3.
 Some features or functions may need some tweaks by the Python 2 users themselves.
-- Vertical streching is currently not supported, but is on the to do list.
 - Now users can downscale WRF to PALM when the PALM domain is smaller than one grid spacing of WRF, but this may not be very accurate.
 - Small shifts may apply when locating small domains using latitudes and logitudes.
 - When coupling to high resolution and large PALM domain, the coupling script may cost a lot of RAM.
 We hence recommend to apply WRF-PALM offline nesting to a large and coarse-resolution PALM domain first and then apply PALM self-nesting for all the small high-resolution domains.